Cryogenics VS Mechanical Freezing Systems

 Spiral

-In order to keep energy costs in perspective, here is a basic cost analysis between liquid nitrogen, liquid carbon dioxide, and mechanical refrigeration.
+To keep energy costs in perspective, here is a basic cost analysis between liquid nitrogen, liquid carbon dioxide, and mechanical refrigeration.
 (See Exhibit B).
 Mechanical refrigeration is by far the miser in energy usage.
 Liquid carbon dioxide energy costs are 4.5 times mechanical and liquid nitrogen energy costs are 17.5 times mechanical.
-Because of liquid nitrogens high energy usage most cryogenic freezant suppliers started to switch their liquid nitrogen customers to liquid carbon dioxide as early as 1975.
+Because of liquid nitrogen high-energy usage, most cryogenic freezents suppliers started to switch their liquid nitrogen customers to liquid carbon dioxide as early as 1975.

 EXHIBIT B